jbroadway/docs/docs/2020.1/creator-tools/getting-started.md

 ## Download

 > **Note:** The Flipside Creator Tools require a specific version of Unity in order to work properly in Flipside Studio.
-> Please see [[> upgrading your characters and sets to Unity 2019]] for instructions on upgrading assets made in Unity 2017.
+> Please see [[Creator Tools / Tutorials / upgrading your characters and sets to Unity 2019]] for instructions on upgrading assets made in Unity 2017.

 <!--
 ### Stable version